shrif-web/Web991_HW2/assignments/hw1/locust/README.md

 ## Locust
 ### Install
-locust is installed by use of the command below:
+locust can be installed by use of the command below:
 ```bash
 pip3 install locust
 ```
-after that installation can be checked by:
+after that, installation can be checked by:
 ```bash
 locust --version
 ```